shinken-solutions/shinken/doc/source/15_development/programming_rules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shinken uses Pyro extensively to create its cloud-like architecture.:ref:`You can learn more about Pyro <//pypi.python.org/pypi/Pyro4>` if you wish to develop new features that need to use inter-process communications.
+Shinken uses Pyro extensively to create its cloud-like architecture. :ref:`You can learn more about Pyro <http://pypi.python.org/pypi/Pyro4>` if you wish to develop new features that need to use inter-process communications.